kaiyz/OpenDSA/RST/en/VisFormalLang/NFA.rst

    NFA, and then shows, step-by-step, the process of building the DFA.

-.. inlineav:: NFAtoDFACON ss
+.. inlineav:: NFAtoDFACON ff
    :links: AV/VisFormalLang/NFAtoDFACON.css
-   :scripts: AV/VisFormalLang/NFAtoDFACON.js
+   :scripts: AV/VisFormalLang/NFAtoDFACON.js DataStructures/PIFrames.js
    :output: show

 Conclusion: NFA adds no new capability.
 So why bother with the idea?